tofetpuzo/LEMP/project2/project2.md

 However, Nginx requires an external software to handle PHP processing and act as a bridge between the PHP and the web server, this increases overall performance of the PHP-based application or website.

-To do this I need to do some extra configuration, which is to install a process manager such as fastCGI process manager; this manager allows Nginx to pass PHP requests to it for processing.
-In addition, I installed a module called php-mysql which for communication between PHP and mySQL.
-I installed the two packages using one line of command:
+To do this I did some extra configurations, which is to install a process manager such as fastCGI process manager; this manager allows Nginx to pass PHP requests to it for processing.
+In addition, I installed a module called php-mysql to allow easily for easy communicating between PHP and mySQL.
+I installed the two packages using one line of code:

 `sudo apt install php-fpm php-mysql`

-After, successfully installing the PHP, I will show how to configure the Nginx to use the PHP Processor to handle php requests from users.
+After, successfully installing the PHP, I decided to configure the Nginx to use the PHP Processor to handle php requests from users.

 ### CONFIGURATION OF NGINX TO USE PHP PROCESSOR
 ___

 Nginx has one server block by default which serves html requests or documents in its customized directory "/var/www/html".

 Although, this works well for single site domain,it might be difficult to host or configure multiple domains, hence I create a directory independent of Nginx's customized directory.
-So that the Nginx server can be used to server a client request which does not match a website.
+So that, the Nginx server can be used to server a client request which does not match a website.
 To do this, I ran this command:

 `sudo mkdir /var/www/projectLEMP`